Soliyarn & Soliyarn's Business Partners

 Since this work is under a NDA - I am limited to what I can share.
 If you are interested in learning more, please contact me

-Soliyarn is an e-textile startup creating sensor-based garments for military, industrial and personal use.
-As a Product Design Intern at Soliyarn, I was part of the team that designed a web portal to let users connect to their Soliyarn garments and visualize the data collected in real-time.
+Soliyarn is a smart wearables startup creating sensor-based wearables for military, healthcare and personal use.
+As a Product Designer at Soliyarn, I was part of the team that designed a web portal to connect to sensor-based garments and visualize data in real-time.
 I defined user task flows, created wireframes, prototypes and mocks for the pages, and worked to improve the visualizations of the products through 3D design and development

 While smart, sensor equipped garments are growing in popularity, not many interfaces have been created that allow different clients to connect to their garments and see data through real-time visualizations relevant to their needs.